Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Our Methodology

-A simple example of such a mapping function is a mathematical operation called {\em modulo} (usually shown by symbol \%): for each $Y=\mathbf{1}_y$, the new label is $Y^s= \mathbf{1}_{(y+s)\%K}$.
-This way, we train the DNN to learn the correct order for each pair of input $(X,s)$ and thus provide the corresponding output $Y^s=\theta(X,s)$.
-This technique can be applied to any neural network architecture as we only need to concatenate an embedding layer for input $s$ to one of the layers in the early part of the DNN as illustrated in Figure~\ref{fig_big_pic}.
+We train the DNN to learn the correct semantic order for each pair of input $(X,s)$ and thus provide the corresponding outputs $Y^s=\theta(X,s)$ such that they are consistent with the ground-truth label $\mathsf{Y}^s$.
+The technique can be applied to any DNN architecture as we only need to concatenate an embedding layer for input $s$ to one of the layers in the early part of the DNN as illustrated in Figure~\ref{fig_big_pic}.

 {\bf Inference.} After training $\theta$ using our proposed training procedure in Algorithm~\ref{alg_training}, we partition $\theta$ into two parts.
 (1) The early part $\theta^1$ that includes the salt input and computes up to the cut layer: $Z=\theta^1(X,s)$.
 (2) The later part $\theta^2$ that takes $Z$ and computes the salted outputs: $Y^s=\theta^2(Z)$.
-During the inference phase, the client exclusively controls the secret salt $s$, thereby the client is the only party who can interpret the correct order for the outputs.
+During inference, the client exclusively controls the secret salt $s$, thereby the client is the only party who can interpret the correct order for the outputs.
 The procedure of split inference on a salted DNN is elaborated in Algorithm~\ref{alg_split_inference}.